Respiratory Syncytial Virus

 During the active RSV season, monoclonal antibody immunization is funded for RSV prevention in infants and children who are residents of Ontario and meet any of the following criteria:

-- children up to 24 months of age who remain vulnerable from severe RSV disease through their second RSV season, following discussion with a health-care provider, including:
+- children up to 24 months of age who meet the following high-risk criteria for severe RSV disease through their second RSV season:

 - chronic lung disease (CLD), including bronchopulmonary dysplasia/chronic lung disease